metal-stack-cloud/terraform-provider-metal/CONTRIBUTING.md

 - [Terraform](https://developer.hashicorp.com/terraform/downloads) >= 1.0
 - [Go](https://golang.org/doc/install) >= 1.19
 - Access to a [metalstack.cloud](https://metalstack.cloud) or [metal-stack-cloud/deployment](https://github.com/metal-stack-cloud/deployment) to run Acceptance Test
-- As our provider has not yet been released, you need to link it inside your `~/.terraformrc`.
+- For development you can link the provider inside your `~/.terraformrc`.
 Don't forget to adjust the registry path to your clone.

 ```
 provider_installation {